Add, list and remove IP addresses in Windows Firewall

 Summary

-• This article covers how to bulk add IP addresses in Windows Firewall using PowerShell, as well as listing and removing IP addresses.
+• This article explains how to bulk add, list, and remove IP addresses in Windows Firewall using PowerShell.